Category: Sortition

 The discussion forum of the Journal of Sortition.

-Submissions (which should be comments on published JoS articles) should be sent to Emma McInnes emma@imprint.co.uk.
+Submissions (which should be comments on published JoS articles) should be sent to Anna-Lena Konder anna@imprint.co.uk.
 Once published they will be open for response from the original authors and forum participants.
 Other posts on sortition should be addressed to equalitybylot.com or other relevant forums.